IBM/dbb-zappbuild/REPORT.md

 ** Build finished
 ````
-Contents of the upstreamChanges.txt file look like:
+Contents of the report_concurrentChanges_main.txt file look like:
 ```
-** Upstream Changed Files MortgageApplication/cobol/epscsmrt.cbl
+** Changed Files
+MortgageApplication/cobol/epscsmrt.cbl
 ````

-In a mergeBuild scenario, where the build list does not intersect with the changes on the upstream branch, the build passes as expected.
+In a mergeBuild scenario, where the build list does not intersect with the changes on the concurrent branch, the build passes as expected.
+The report for concurrent development activities is written to the build output directory.

 ```
 ** Build start at 20211221.111003.010